 With the internet and social media, it is harder than ever to distinguish between real and fake.
 The same thing applies to online hotel reviews.
-It is a known fact that nowadays, a great deal of reviews are fake, be it that the ones writing it have been paid to do so, or they have been offered discounts or other such benefits to do so.
+It is a known fact that nowadays, a lot of reviews are fake, be it that the ones writing it have been paid to do so, or they have been offered discounts or other such benefits to do so.

 How can one distinguish between a real and a fake review?
 If you want to find the answer to this question and many more then keep on reading this article.

 Sometimes is hard to connect your laptop to the VPN and you have to be patient.
 If you go for a week you will find VPN with free trials.
 We used Atlas VPN, ExpressVPN, NordVPN, Surfshark and Proton VPN.
 When connecting the VPN to your device will make it slower than usual.